Energage and USA TODAY partner to publish Top Workplaces USA

 (l) use the Energage survey statements or content (including reports) you access through the Services (other than Customer Data) within another tool or service not provided by Energage.

-(a) ensure that your Users comply with this Agreement;
+(a) use commercially reasonable efforts to ensure that your Users comply with this Agreement;

 (b) obtain any consents required from each User to allow you and the administrators or managers of your account to engage in the activities contemplated by this Agreement, as required by applicable law;